reflex-dev/reflex-web/docs/enterprise/overview.md

 import reflex as rx
 ```

-Reflex Enterprise is a package containing paid features built on top of Reflex.
+Reflex Enterprise is a package containing premium features built on top of Reflex designed to help you build production-ready web apps faster.

 See complete docs at [Enterprise Docs](https://enterprise.reflex.dev)

+## Features

+So far the enterprise package contains the following features:

+- AgGrid and AgCharts
+- Single Port Proxy

+More features will be added in the futures.
+If you have any feature requests, please [open an issue](https://github.com/reflex-dev/reflex/issues/new/choose).

 ## Installation of reflex_enterprise.